John Murtha: Views on the Iraq War

-Haditha, Iraq, killings
+Haditha killings

-The Haditha incident occurred on November 19, 2005, and since then there have been differing accounts of exactly what took place.

-In November 2005 Murtha announced that a military investigation into the Haditha killings had concluded that U.S. Marines had intentionally killed innocent civilians.
+The Haditha killings occurred on November 19, 2005.
+Murtha announced that a military investigation into the Haditha killings had concluded that U.S. Marines had intentionally killed innocent civilians.
 Referring to the first report about Haditha in Time magazine, Murtha said:

 It's much worse than reported in Time magazine.
 There was no firefight.
 There was no IED that killed these innocent people.
 Our troops overreacted because of the pressure on them and they killed innocent civilians in cold blood.
 And that's what the report is going to tell.

 The Marine Corps responded to Murtha's announcement by stating that "there is an ongoing investigation; therefore, any comment at this time would be inappropriate and could undermine the investigatory and possible legal process."
 Murtha was criticized by conservatives for presenting a version of events as simple fact before an official investigation had been concluded.

 In August 2006, Staff Sergeant Frank Wuterich filed a lawsuit against Murtha for character defamation during an ongoing investigation into the Haditha incident.
 In April 2009 this suit was dismissed by a federal appeals court, which ruled that Murtha could not be sued because he was acting in his official role as a lawmaker when he made the statements.

 On December 21, 2006, the US military charged Wuterich with 12 counts of unpremeditated murder against individuals and one count of the murder of six people "while engaged in an act inherently dangerous to others."
 Charges were subsequently dropped against seven of the eight Marines involved: Capt.
 Lucas McConnell, Lt.
 Col. Jeffrey Chessani, Sgt.
 Sanick Dela Cruz, Lance Corporal Stephen Tatum, Lance Corporal Justin Sharratt, Capt.
 Randy Stone, and 1st Lt.
 Andrew Grayson.
 Only Staff Sergeant Frank Wuterich still faced trial on 9 counts of involuntary manslaughter, and in 2012 as part of a plea deal he pleaded guilty to one count of negligent dereliction of duty.